xraypy/xraylarch/_sources/fitting/overview.txt

     # perform fit
     minimize(fitresid, params, args=(dat,))

+    # create final model using best-fit values for the parameters.
     final = params.off + params.slope * dat.x

-Here `params` is the parameter group, with both `params.off` and `params.slope` as Parameters.  `fitresid` is the objective function that calculates the model function from the values of the Parameters, and returns the residual (data - model).
-The :func:`minimize` function does the actual fit, and will call the objective function many times with different (and generally improved) values for the parameters.
+Here `params` is the parameter group, with both `params.off` and `params.slope` as Parameters that will be adjusted in the fit.  `fitresid` is the objective function that calculates and returns the residual array (data - model) from the values of the Parameters.
+The :func:`minimize` function does the actual fit, and will call the objective function many times with different (and generally improving) values for the parameters.
 Of course, there are faster and more statistically sound methods for determining a linear trend in a set of data, but the point of this example is to illustrate the mechanisms for doing more complex, non-linear modeling of data.